Yakovlev Yak-9

 The Yak-9 had a cut down rear fuselage with an unobscured canopy.
 Its lighter metal structure allowed for an increased fuel load and armament over previous models built from wood.
-The Yak-9 was manoeuvrable at high speeds when flying at low and medium altitudes and was also easy to control, qualities that allowed it to be one of most produced Soviet fighters of World War II.
-It was produced in different variants including the Yak-9T with the 37 mm cannon and the "large-calibre" Yak-9K with a 45 mm cannon firing through the propeller hub, which was used for antitank duty and as a potent aircraft destroyer, the fighter-bomber Yak-9B with an internal bomb bay behind cockpit for up to 400 kg worth of bombs, the long-range Yak-9D and the Yak-9DD with additional wing fuel tanks to escort bombers over Eastern Europe, and the Yak-9U with a more powerful engine and improved aerodynamics.
+The Yak-9 was manoeuvrable at high speeds when flying at low and medium altitudes and was also easy to control, qualities that allowed it to be one of the most produced Soviet fighters of World War II.
+It was produced in different variants including the Yak-9T with the 37 mm cannon and the "large-calibre" Yak-9K with a 45 mm cannon firing through the propeller hub, which were used for antitank duty and as potent aircraft destroyers, the fighter-bomber Yak-9B with an internal bomb bay behind the cockpit for up to 400 kg worth of bombs, the long-range Yak-9D and the Yak-9DD with additional wing fuel tanks to escort bombers over Eastern Europe, and the Yak-9U with a more powerful engine and improved aerodynamics.
 The Yak-9 remained in production from 1942 to 1948, with 16,769 built (14,579 during the war).

-After World War II, the Yak-9 would also be used by the North Korean Air Force during the Korean War.
+After World War II, the Yak-9 also was used by the North Korean Air Force during the Korean War.

 Design and development

 The Yak-9 represented further development of the successful Yakovlev Yak-7 fighter, a production version of the lightened Yak-7DI, taking full advantage of the combat experience with its predecessor.
 Greater availability of duralumin allowed for lighter construction which in turn permitted a number of modifications to the basic design.
-Yak-9 variants used two different wings, five different engines, six different fuel tank configurations and seven different armament setups.
+Yak-9 variants used two different wings, five different engines, six different fuel tank configurations and seven different armament configurations.